apache/incubator-kie-tools/examples/dmn-editor-standalone-on-webapp/README.md

 pnpm -F @kie-tools-examples/dmn-editor-standalone-examples start
 ```

-Open http://localhost:9102 to see the list of files bundled by webpack, then choose an example:
+Open http://localhost:9102 to see the list of files bundled by Webpack, then choose an example:

 - State Control: http://localhost:9102/state_control.html
 - Read Only: http://localhost:9102/read_only.html